JohnOnSoftware/digital-twin-infrastructure/README.md

 # Description

-This sample is part of the [Learn Forge](http://learnforge.autodesk.io) tutorials.
+This sample is a demo for infrastructure.

 # Setup